About ABOMA

 The Apartment Building Owners and Managers Association of Illinois is a not-for-profit association founded in 1937 and represents the full spectrum of the High Rise Residential Industry in Chicago.

-The basis for Building Membership in the association is a “physical” residential building whether it is condominium, cooperative or rental.
+The basis for Building Membership in the Association is a “physical” residential building whether it is condominium, cooperative or rental.
 Each member building is entitled to two (2) representatives, a primary representative and an alternate representative who act on behalf of the building.
 Only Building Members may be part and party to the Labor Contracts negotiated by the Association.

 The Association objectives are: